Small-scale clumping of dark matter and the mean free path of ionizing photons at $z=6$: Numerical Methods

 We used the 3-dimensional ionization fields to calculate the contribution from neutral islands to the mean absorption coefficient.
 Following \cite{Cain2021}, we traced 50,000 sight lines from random positions to create mock quasar absorption spectra, and then extracted the absorption coefficient by fitting a stack of these spectra to the model of~\cite{Prochaska2009}.
 This stacking/fitting procedure mimics the method by which the mean free path is measured observationally.
+When we fit the stacked absorption spectra following~\cite{Prochaska2009}, we allow the normalization of the flux to float in the fit, as is done in~\cite{Becker2021}.
+Importantly, this prevents sightlines that start in neutral islands from contributing to $\langle \kappa_{\rm neutral} \rangle$, since they contribute zero flux to the stack at all wavelengths.
+In contrast, fixing the normalization of the stack to be $1$ at $912 \text{\AA}$ effectively includes these sight lines (inappropriately) and yields a somewhat higher $\langle \kappa_{\rm neutral} \rangle$ (lower MFP).
+For the Rapid/Faint, Gradual/Faint, and Rapid/Bright models respectively, our fiducial procedure yields a neutral island MFP that is $43$\%, $16$\%, and $29$\% larger than obtained by fixing the stack normalizations to $1$.
 To isolate the contribution from neutral islands, we set the opacity to zero in cells where the local ionized fraction is $x_{\rm ion} > 0.5$.
 Denoting the absorption coefficient from neutral islands with $\langle \kappa_{\rm neutral}\rangle$, we write the total absorption as $ \kappa_{\rm global} = \langle \kappa_{\rm ion}\rangle+\langle \kappa_{\rm neutral}\rangle$, and then take the ``measured'' mean free path to be $\mfp = 1/\kappa_{\rm global}$.
+We caution, however, that our estimate of $\mfp$ likely does not provide an exact apples-to-apples comparison to the measurements of Refs~\cite{Becker2021,Bosman2021b} at $z = 6$.
+We will return to this point in the next section.